Looking for support for your finance function? Book a time with an expert.

 Discover how the dividend discount model works, from the Gordon Growth Model to multi-stage DDM.

-You're sitting across from an investment analyst who just told you your company's stock is undervalued by 30%.
+You're sitting across from an investment analyst who has just told you that your company's stock is undervalued by 30%.

-Their confidence isn't based on gut feeling or market rumors—it's grounded in a mathematical model that's been helping investors separate winners from losers for over a century.
+Their confidence isn't based on gut feeling or market rumors, but rather supported by a mathematical model that for over a century now, has been helping investors distinguish winners from losers.

-The dividend discount model (DDM) is a valuation method that determines a stock's intrinsic value by calculating the present value of all expected future dividend payments.
+The dividend discount model, also called DDM, is a way of valuing stock, determining its intrinsic value by calculating the present value of all the expected future dividend payments.

-In simpler terms, it answers the fundamental question: "What should I pay today for a stream of dividend income that will flow to me over time?"
+Simplified, it provides an answer to the basic question: "What should I pay today for a stream of dividend income that will flow to me over time?

-Unlike flashier valuation methods that chase growth stories or momentum, the dividend discount model cuts straight to what many investors actually care about: cold, hard cash payments.
+Unlike flashier approaches to valuation that chase growth stories or momentum, the dividend discount model cuts straight to what many investors actually care about: cold, hard cash payments.

-For CFOs of dividend-paying companies and investors focused on income generation, understanding this model isn't just useful—it's essential for making informed decisions about stock value, capital allocation, and dividend policy.
+To the CFOs of dividend-paying companies and investors focused on income generation, this model is not only useful but also indispensable in making informed decisions with respect to stock value, capital allocation, and dividend policy.

-If you own a stock primarily for its dividends, then the stock's value should equal the present value of those dividend payments, discounted back to today's dollars.
+If you own a stock mostly for the dividends, the value of that stock should be the present value of those dividend payments back to today's dollars.

-This approach has particular relevance for established companies in sectors like utilities, REITs, and financial services, where dividends form a core part of the investment proposition.
+This has special relevance for established companies within sectors such as utilities, REITs, and financial services, wherein dividends form a significant part of the investment proposition.

 Dividend Discount Model Formula

-The dividend discount model formula elegantly captures the relationship between current stock value and future dividend expectations:
+Here's the formula, which simply captures the relationship between a current stock’s value and the future dividend expectations.

 P₀ = D₁ ÷ (r - g)